MileHacker Logo

 • High-speed intercity rail service.

-• Connects Fort Lauderdale downtown station to Miami and West Palm Beach.
+• Connects The Venice of america downtown station to Miami and West Palm Beach.

-• Offers premium travel with comfortable seating, Wi-Fi, and food service.
+• Offers high-end travel with comfy seating, Wi-Fi, and food service.

 • Efficient travel between major South Florida cities.